pucheng-tan/WordFlow-wiki/Final-Product-Report/Known-Issues.md

 Instead of running the text to speech library inside a thread, we now create a new process inside the thread, and the process runs the text to speech library with the word we want it to pronounce.

 ## Other workarounds
 For unique identification of Schools, currently just their name is being used, instead of something more reliable like a domain name.
-Similarly, users don't have first/last names or display names stored, they are primarily identified with their email addresses.
+Similarly, users don't have display names stored, they are primarily identified with their email addresses.